jadore801120/attention-is-all-you-need-pytorch/README.md

   - **Beam search**

 ---
-If there is any suggestion or error, feel free to fire an issue. :)
+If there is any suggestion or error, feel free to fire an issue to let me know. :)